Symptoms of IBS: Excessive Gas Or Flatulence

 Bacterial production

 Your colon contains bacteria that support healthy bowel movements.
-However, some carbohydrates (sugars, starches, and fibers) are not completely digested in the stomach and intestines.
+However, some carbohydrates (sugars, starches, and fibers) are not fully digested in the stomach and intestines.
 These foods must be broken down by bacteria in the colon.
-During this process, bacteria produce odorless gases like carbon dioxide and methane and small amounts of smelly components like sulfur.
+During this process, bacteria produce odorless gases like carbon dioxide and methane.
+They also produce small amounts of smelly gases like sulfur.2-4

 Why does IBS cause excessive gas?

-Many people with IBS feel they pass too much gas or burp too frequently.
-But most people bothered by gas symptoms do not actually have more gas in the intestine.
+Many people with IBS feel they have excessive gas or burp too much.
+But most people bothered by gas symptoms do not actually have more gas in their intestines.
 Instead, they are more sensitive to normal amounts of gas.
-The medical term for this increased sensitivity is “visceral hyperalgesia.”3
+They feel the gas and discomfort from it more than someone without IBS.
+The medical term for this increased sensitivity is visceral hypersensitivity.1,2,5

-We do not know why IBS causes increased sensitivity in the intestines.
+Experts do not know why IBS causes this increased sensitivity in the intestines.
 One theory is that nerves carrying messages from the bowel are hyperactive in people with IBS.
 This causes normal amounts of gas to be more painful.
-Some people feel better with medications that decrease pain perception in the intestines.2
+Some people feel better when they take medicines that decrease pain perception in the intestines.1,2,5

-Another possibility is that IBS causes more severe food allergies.
-Many foods worsen IBS gas symptoms, especially ones that contain specific carbohydrates called FODMAPs (fermentable oligo-, di-, and monosaccharides and polyols).
-FODMAPs are found in wheat, barley, milk, and certain fruits and vegetables.2
+Many foods can worsen IBS gas symptoms, especially ones that contain specific carbohydrates called FODMAPs (fermentable oligo-, di-, and monosaccharides and polyols).
+FODMAPs are found in wheat, barley, milk, and certain fruits and vegetables.2,4-6

 How is excessive gas treated?

 The first treatment is often changing your diet to avoid foods that aggravate gas.
 Talk to your doctor if you want to try avoiding certain foods.
-They can give advice on what to limit and how to get enough nutrients.2
+They can advise you about what to limit and how to get enough nutrients.
+Keeping a food diary to monitor your diet and bowel movements can help identify foods that give you gas.2

-Many people with IBS respond well to a low FODMAP diet.4 So your doctor may recommend a diet low in FODMAPs.
-Here are some examples of high FODMAP foods:5
+Many people with IBS respond well to a low FODMAP diet.
+Some examples of high FODMAP foods that these people cut out for a while are:2,6,7

 • Grains: wheat, rye, and barley